-The gold mining and exploration business is an intensely competitive business and the Company is a relatively small producer of gold in the context of the scale of the industry.
+The gold mining, development and exploration business is an intensely competitive business, and the Company is a moderately-sized gold developer in the context of the scale of the industry.
 The Company competes with numerous companies for capital, prospective mineral properties, qualified service providers, labour, equipment, and supplies.